What You Need to Know about Kittens

 Intestinal Parasites (“Worms”)

 Intestinal parasites are common in kittens.
 Kittens can become infected with parasites almost as soon as they are born.
-For example, the most important source of roundworm infection in kittens is the mother’s milk (even if mom was fully dewormed).
+For example, the most important source of roundworm infection in kittens is while still in the mother’s uterus or the mother’s milk (even if mom was fully dewormed).
 The microscopic examination of a stool sample will usually help us to determine the presence of intestinal parasites.
 We recommend this exam for all kittens.
 If we cannot get a stool sample, please bring one at your earliest convenience.
 Even if we do not get a stool sample, we recommend the use of a deworming product that is safe and effective against almost all of the common worms of the cat.
-Several good drugs are available.
-It is given now and repeated in about 2 weeks, because the deworming medication only kills the adult worms.
-Within 2 weeks the larval stages will have become adults and will need to be treated.
+Several effective medications are available and include a medication that is applied topically to the skin that is then absorbed into the body; other medications may be given orally.
+Some medications may need to be repeated 2 weeks apart to ensure the adult and juvenile worms are effectively treated.
 Cats remain susceptible to reinfection with hookworms and roundworms.
-Periodic deworming throughout the cat’s life is recommended for all cats both inside and out, as they are found in soil.
-New research shows that almost 20% of all types of potting soil has roundworm eggs, making it almost as likely that your cat can get worms when inside or out.
+Periodic deworming throughout the cat’s life is recommended for all cats both inside and out.
+New research shows that almost 20% of all types of potting soil have roundworm eggs, making it almost as likely that your cat can get worms indoors as outdoors.

 Tapeworms are the second most common intestinal parasite of cats.
-Kittens become infected with them when they swallow fleas; the eggs of the tapeworm live inside the flea.
-When the cat chews or licks its skin as a flea bites, the flea may be swallowed.
-The flea is digested within the cat’s intestine; the tapeworm hatches and then anchors itself to the intestinal lining.
-Therefore, exposure to fleas may result in a new infection; this can occur in as little as two weeks.
+Tapeworm eggs can be ingested by fleas, which in turn can infect kittens when they groom themselves and swallow fleas.
+The flea is digested within the cat’s intestine causing the developing tapeworm to be released and then anchors itself to the intestinal lining.
+Therefore, each new exposure to fleas may result in a new infection; this can occur in as little as two weeks.

 Cats infected with tapeworms will pass small segments of the worms in their stool.
 The segments are white in color and look like grains of rice.
 They are about 1/8 inch (3 mm) long and may be seen crawling on the surface of the stool.
 They may also stick to the hair under the tail.
 If that occurs, they will dry out, shrink to about half their size, and become golden in color.

 Tapeworm segments do not pass every day or in every stool sample; therefore, inspection of several consecutive bowel movements may be needed to find them.
-We may examine a stool sample in our office and not find them, and then you may find them the next day.
-If you find them at any time, please notify us so we may provide the appropriate drug for treatment.
+We may examine a fecal sample in our office and not find them, and then you may find them the next day.
+If you find them at any time, please notify us so we may provide the appropriate medication for treatment.

-Please note that tapeworms are the only parasite that can be found visually.
+Please note that tapeworms are the only parasite that might be found visually.
 All other types of intestinal parasites require microscopic examination for diagnosis and treatment.

 Feeding a Kitten

 Diet is extremely important in the growing months of a cat’s life, and there are two important criteria that should be met in selecting food for your kitten.
 We recommend a NAME-BRAND FOOD made by a national cat food company (not a generic or local brand), and a form of food MADE FOR KITTENS.
 This should be fed until your kitten is about 12 months of age.
 We recommend that you only buy food that has the AAFCO certification.
 Usually, you can find this information very easily on the label.
 AAFCO is an organization that oversees the entire pet food industry.
 It does not endorse any particular food, but it will certify that the food has met the minimum requirements for nutrition.
 Most of the commercial pet foods will have the AAFCO label.
 Generic brands often do not have it.
-The better brands of foods are Eukanuba or Royal Canin for cats.
+The better brands of cat foods that we recommend are iVet and Royal Canin.

 Semi-moist and canned foods are acceptable.
 However, both are considerably more expensive than dry food.
 They often are more appealing to the cat’s taste; however, they are not more nutritious.
 If you feed a very tasty food, you are running the risk of creating a cat with a finicky appetite.
 This can be detrimental if we need to use a prescription diet later in the cat’s life to treat a medical problem such as kidney disease or urinary tract problems.
 In addition, the semi-moist foods are high in sugar.
 The other concern with moist foods, is that cats fed them sometimes or all of the times, have worse teeth than cats that are fed only dry food.
 Pets with better dental health live an average of 2 years longer quality life than pets that don’t.